aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ﻿---
-title: How to Extract Selected Content Between Nodes in a Document – Aspose.Words for Python via .NET
+title: How to Extract Selected Content Between Nodes in a Document in Python
 articleTitle: How to Extract Selected Content Between Nodes in a Document
 linktitle: How to Extract Selected Content Between Nodes in a Document
 description: "Learn how to extract specific content from a range within the document easily using python."